vs-uulm/libsig_pets/README.md

-This is a library of signatures developed in the exercises for the PETS lecture in winter semester 16/17.
+This is a library of signatures developed in the exercises for the PETS lecture in winter semester 16/17 at the [Institute of Distributed Systems](https://www.uni-ulm.de/en/in/vs/) at Ulm University.

 WARNING: These schemes are not tested for their security and their implementation may be insecure.
 If you are programming something where